 My two most recent solo projects are Homosexuality and the Christian: A Guide for Parents, Pastors and Friends and Understanding Sexual Identity: A Resource for Youth Ministry.
 This second one for youth pastors was just released the fall of 2013 in conjunction with speaking engagements at the National Youth Workers Convention with Youth Specialties, Inc.

-I am currently working on a book on transgender issues and gender dysphoria titled, Understanding Gender Dysphoria: Navigating Transgender Issues in a Changing Culture, forthcoming from InterVarsity Press Academic in June.
+I just completed a book on transgender issues and gender dysphoria titled, Understanding Gender Dysphoria: Navigating Transgender Issues in a Changing Culture published by InterVarsity Press Academic.

 I’m glad you came across this web site.
 The focus here is integration, which involves a meaningful dialogue between psychology and Christianity.